If you’ve ever wondered if something you eat could affect your skin… the answer is yes. Can gluten affect your skin? Absolutely.

 (Oh… and this study was done in 2000 which again underscores the question of why gluten isn’t typically suspected by dermatologists.)

-Another form of psoriasis is psoriotic arthritis which is characterized by inflammation, swelling and pain of the joints throughout the body along with classic psoriasis symptoms.
+Another form of psoriasis is psoriatic arthritis which is characterized by inflammation, swelling, and pain of the joints throughout the body along with classic psoriasis symptoms.

 It too has also be linked to gluten sensitivity.

 In 2002, a study was published in the Journal of Rheumatology found that 49 of 302 patients with psoriotic arthritis had increased serum IgA antibodies to gliadin (gluten protein).
 When 30 of these 49 patients followed a gluten‐free diet, their psoriasis improved.

 Like psoriasis, millions of people suffer from eczema, an itchy, inflamed, and irritated skin condition.
 Sometimes it’s called general dermatitis that can strike any part of the body.

 To be fair, eczema is not always caused by food sensitivities.
 But many sufferers have found that eliminating offending foods such as gluten and dairy can make a real difference.

 The National Eczema Association (NEA) agrees, and has posted the following statement on their web page under alternative therapies for eczema:

 “There is no doubt, however, that some foods seem to be inflammatory, particularly in some people, and so gluten-free and dairy-free may make a difference in some.
 Avoiding processed foods is also generally a good idea, even if it does not help the eczema much.
 Eating natural, organic, and balanced foods is a win-win, so rather than argue against it, it is better to encourage it!”

 To be clear, a gluten-free diet or dairy-free diet may not work for everyone.
 However, it’s a risk worth taking (in my opinion) if nothing else seems to work.